Multimodal Large Language Model driven Radiology Report Generation with Clinical Knowledge Enhancement: Experiments

-\textbf{Multimodal report generator.} To validate the effect of the text instruction in the multimodal report generator, we conduct an experiment by removing it.
-This (Tab.~\ref{tab:ablation}: w/o $F_{inst}$) leads to performance decrease on all metrics (\eg, -2.2\% in F1), demonstrating the necessity of the text instruction in the muiltimodal report generator.
+\textbf{Multimodal report generator.} To validate the effect of the textual instruction in the multimodal report generator, we conduct an experiment by removing it.
+This (Table~\ref{tab:ablation}: w/o $F_{inst}$) leads to a performance decrease on all metrics \eg, -0.028 in F1), demonstrating the necessity of the textual instruction in the multimodal report generator.

+We further investigate the effectiveness of the visual transfer module in the multimodal report generator.
+As shown in Table~\ref{tab:ablation}, removing this module (\ie w/o VTrans) leads to a noticeable drop in performance (\eg, -0.018 in precision), highlighting its critical role in bridging the image encoder and the multimodal decoder.
+Without this module, the model struggles to effectively align the extracted visual features with the language modelling space, leading to a degradation in the quality and clinical relevance of the generated reports.

+\textbf{Clinical classification and alignment.} We further investigate the effectiveness of the proposed clinical classification and alignment scheme.

-\textbf{Multitask learning framework.} Our multitask learning framework consists of two loss, the language modelling loss and the disease classification loss.
-The former is essential while the latter serves as an auxiliary loss, so we remove the latter to verify its effect (see Tab.~\ref{tab:ablation}: w/o $\mathcal{L}_{disease}$).
-The results show that this leads to a clear performance decrease, \eg -3.5\% on F1.
-The $\mathcal{L}_{disease}$ proves to be also beneficial to the report generation.
+\emph{Clinical classification.} We first remove the clinical classification head and its corresponding classification loss $\mathcal{L}_{disease}$ (see Table~\ref{tab:ablation}: w/o $\mathcal{L}_{disease}$).
+The results show that this leads to a clear performance decrease, \eg -0.058 in F1, indicating its benefits for improving the quality and clinical relevance of the generated reports.

+\emph{Disease-oriented clinical alignment.} We propose the disease-oriented clinical alignment scheme to align visual features not only with the textual features of the corresponding ground-truth report but also with those from other cases exhibiting similar diseases.
+In Table~\ref{tab:ablation} we use w/o DOCA as a variant without using this scheme in our framework.
+We can see that precision and F1 are substantially decreased from the original framework, \ie, -0.047 and -0.038, which proves the effectiveness of enhancing the MLLM with disease knowledge.

+Moreover, we retrieve similar cases based on disease labels in this scheme, if we follow previous works to select similar cases based on image-to-image or image-to-report similarity, as shown in Table~\ref{tab:ablation} (\ie DOCA $\rightarrow$ IIS and DOCA $\rightarrow$ IRS), there is a performance decrease on NLG and CE metrics.
+These results demonstrate that the proposed scheme can retrieve more clinically relevant cases, thereby helping the model better distinguishing different diseases and enhancing the clinical quality of the generated reports.

+We also study the impact of disease correlation matrix on our model.
+As shown in Table~\ref{tab:ablation} (\mbox{\ie} DOCA: w/o disease matrix), when the disease correlation matrix is removed, there is a performance decrease on CE metrics.
+These results validate the effectiveness of modelling the correlations among diseases when performing disease-oriented clinical alignment.